Applying for a Temporary Event Notice

 - You can only apply for a TEN as an individual, not an organisation.

 - You make sure you have at least ten working days before your event (the date of submitting the TEN and the day of the event are not included in the total number of working days before the event).

 To apply for a Temporary Event Notice, you must:

-- complete the prescribed application form.
-To see more about how we record and store information please see the Council’s privacy notice.
+- To see more about how we record and store information please see the Council’s privacy notice.